annikura/git-stats/README.md

 	sudo apt-get install git
 	sudo apt-get install gnuplot

-To make this script executable you will need to run the next command:
-	chmod +x <path to the script file>

 ## Usage
 	usage: git-stats.sh  [--help] | REPOSITORY [GRAPH_DESTINATION]
 		--help to see this message.